zemirco/lockit-sendmail/README.md

 A user tries to sign up with an email address that already exists.
 We send a hint to the right owner to indicate this happening.
 Never expose to a user whether an email address exists or not.
-The `emailSignupTaken` object from `config.js` is used to generate the content.

 ```js
 var email = new Email('emailSignupTaken');